nineteendo/jsonyx/docs/source/index.rst

 Dict with 256 lists of 256 dicts with 1 int 18.00  22.32   12.38  10.84     1.00   1622.21
 =========================================== ===== ====== ======= ====== ======== =========

-.. warning:: The Python version of jsonyx is up to 36.25x slower, so double
+.. warning:: The Python version of :mod:`jsonyx` is up to 36.25x slower, so
-    check that the C version is installed.
+    double check that the C version is installed.

 Check out the :doc:`get-started` section for further information, including how to :ref:`install <installation>` the project.